-DynaMed publishes clinically-organized topics which are continuously updated as new information indicates a need for change in practice.
+DynaMed publishes clinically organized topics which are continuously updated as new information indicates a need for change in practice or improved understanding of the body of knowledge.
 DynaMed content ranges from comprehensive reviews of diseases, conditions, and abnormal findings to highly focused topics on evaluation, differential diagnosis, and management.
-Drug and laboratory monographs developed and maintained by IBM Micromedex are also included.
+Drug and laboratory monographs developed and maintained by IBM Micromedex are also offered.

 Condition topics focus on specific diseases or conditions.
 They provide a comprehensive review and best available evidence for all aspects of the disease or condition, including epidemiology, pathogenesis, diagnosis, management, and prognosis.
 The content is organized to support learning about the condition, with easy access directly to key areas in the clinical workflow like diagnosis and management.

 Approach to Patient topics focus on the evaluation and initial management of an undifferentiated symptom, sign, or abnormal laboratory finding.
 The content is organized to support the clinical workflow in differential diagnosis.

 Evaluation topics focus on assessment, evaluation, and diagnostic testing to confirm or exclude a diagnosis.
 The content is organized to support the clinical workflow.

 Lab Monographs contain pertinent information related to the basics and procedures of laboratory tests, including indications, reference ranges, and collection/storage information.
 Lab Monographs are developed and maintained by IBM Micromedex.

 Management topics focus on treatment and management of a specific condition.
 They provide the best available evidence and relevant recommendations from clinical practice guidelines related to all aspects of managing a condition, including emergency department, inpatient and outpatient management, when to consult a specialist, and palliative care (where applicable).
 The content is organized to support the clinical workflow.